 The Western Women’s Business Center is an initiative established by Carolina Small Business Development Fund to provide start-up and existing women-owned businesses with access to resources and support.
 Through one-on-one assistance, in-depth business coaching and counseling, educational opportunities, access to capital and more, the WWBC works to meet the needs of women entrepreneurs.
 From drafting a business plan to marketing your business, the WWBC helps women entrepreneurs like you achieve your business dreams.Find more information here!

 The Women’s Business Center of Charlotte offers one-on-one business counseling to help women entrepreneurs start, grow, and to manage sustainability in their business.
-They also host seminars and classes focused on a variety of key business topics, such as marketing, finance, certification and more.
+They also host seminars and classes focused on a variety of key business topics, such as marketing, finance, certification, branding, business plan development and more.
 Visit them online to learn more about their programs and training opportunities!

 The Charlotte Mecklenburg Library offers a variety of classes to help you get your business up and running.Register for a course here!
 Other resources includeLynda.com, which allows you to learn a new skill online, as well as Universal Class, which gives you the opportunity to continue your education online.